 Human Rights Law Resources

-Human Rights Career Planning Compendium: To provide students with a starting point in their employment search within the practice of Human Rights, we have created this Human Rights Career Planning Compendium offering information for numerous organizations, career resources, and employment links.
+Human Rights Career Planning Compendium and the Human Rights Career Guide both provide students with a starting point in their employment search within the practice of Human Rights.
+This Human Rights Career Planning Compendium offers information for numerous organizations, career resources, and employment links.
 The Compendium is designed to serve as a prime resource for those wishing to explore this broad employment area.
+The Career Guide provides students with an overview of the field of human rights and tips for strategically planning a human rights career.
 Other resources, targeted to specific areas within the practice of Human Rights, follow below:

 - Alliance for Conflict Transformation (ACT): ACT is dedicated to building peace through innovative education, training, research and practice worldwide.
 Maintains an online resource for jobs, grants, scholarships, and events in peace and conflict resolution.
 Their guide to careers in this field is available here.